gutiluis/Guessing-number-game/README.md

 Their next guess is based on previous input.
 T he game ends when the player guesses the correct number.
 Try to do this in the lowest number of possible attempts.

-# Flask API
-app.py handles the random number, guesses, and session(cookies) tracking per player with flask

-session is a special dictionary that lets you store data per user across multiple requests

-Session HTTP is stateless: every request is independent.
-If you reload the page or make a new Ajax request, the server has no memory of previous requests.

-Receives user input from the frontend via Ajax (/guess endpoint)

-Keeps track of game state in Flask session (random_number, guesses, player_name) must be stored

-Sends responses back to the frontend as JSON

-The frontend displays messages in the browser instead of the terminal

-# jquery frontend
-User enters name. clicks Start Game.
-Flask creates session with random number & guess count.
-User enters a guess. jQuery sends it via Ajax.
-Flask checks and returns feedback.
-If correct session resets new number generated automatically.
-Page updates dynamically, no reloads needed.

 -----